 (Above-Below) Class Q1 33018 heads the Milk empties from Waterloo to Clapham Yard on the 15th June 1962.
 The loaded milk tanks would have been emptied the previous night at Vauxhall station where United Dairies had a bottling plant.
 Loaded milk trains would have started their journey at Torrington and were unloaded at two other places besides Vauxhall - one at Kensington and the other adjacent to the London Transport terminus at Morden.
 (Below) Class LN 30856 'Lord St Vincent' works a mixed freight through Basingstoke from Eastleigh on its way to Feltham in 1961.
 One Lord Nelson Class 30865 'Sir John Hawkins' had the crank setting adjusted to give the normal four exhausts per revolution of the driving wheels, the others of the class giving eight blasts.
 Either way, its 33 square foot firebox grate area, which sloped away half way down, wasn't easy going for the fireman.

 (Above) This shot of 1600/600hp Electro-Diesel E6013 was taken at Guildford Up Yard Carriage Sidings crewed by Driver Mick Sparrow and fireman Allen Mansbridge.
 The conductor shoes are down on the conductor (juice) rail waiting to work a freight from the Guildford Up Yard to Feltham Yard.
 The 600hp diesel engine would be used in un-electrified areas (or in Yards or Sidings) and once onto the main line, the conductor shoes would be lowered onto the conductor rail and electric power employed.
 Six Prototypes (JA) of this class were originally built in 1962 with slight differences and were painted green.
 They were a tremendous success and a further 43 locomotives built numbering E6007-E6039 (JB) painted blue.
-In the background, several 2-BIL Units are also berthed in the Up Yard Carriage Siding awaiting duties on up the evening rush hour service to Ascot.
+In the background, several 2-BIL Units are also berthed in the Up Yard Carriage Siding awaiting duties.

 'GOOD OLD BOYS'